beinghorizontal/tpo_project/README.md

 Okay, let's get started.
 ## Dependencies
-pip install plotly,
+pip install plotly

-pip install dash,
+pip install dash

-pip install pandas,
+pip install pandas

-Finally, download 'tpo' folder from this repo.
+Finally, download all the files or clone this repo as zip and extract in local folder.

 ## Steps